gywns6287/GpNet/README.md

 ## Implementation

 ### 1. Preparing
-The pre-trained weight must exist as `weights.h5` in the path where `main.py` is located.
+If you want to use the pre-trained weight, the weight file must exist as `weights.h5` in the path where `main.py` is located.
+The weights file attached at this repository is for GpNet (d: 4, s: 1) and  for predicting GEBV of carcass-weights, trained by the 8000 Korean native cattle.
 #### 1.1.
 Configuration
-You can set the configuration  of GpNet at main.py.
+You can set the configuration  of GpNet at `main.py`.
 ```
 'batch_size' : batch size,
 'epochs' : train epochs